guiohm/intellij-mono-repo-commit-prefix/README.md

 <!-- Plugin description -->
-This plugin extract a typical JIRA task id (`ABCD-1234`) from the current git branch, but allows to configure a default prefix associated with the current project.
+This plugin extract a typical JIRA task id (`ABCD-1234`) from the current git branch, and allows using a default prefix if nothing is found in the branch name.

-It is used to automate changelog creation and filtering based on the prefix associated with each project/app, even when commits were not associated with a particular Jira task.
+I'm using this to automate changelog creation and filtering based on the prefix associated with each project/app, even when commits were not associated with a particular Jira task.

 ## Features
 * Automatically change the commit prefix if switching branches
 * If intellij is suggesting a (previous) commit message, only the prefix will be updated
-* Set a default prefix per project (applied all the time)
+* Set a default prefix per project (applied when no task id is found in branch name)
 * Wrap the prefix as you like

 <!-- Plugin description end -->